giocic2/giocic2/README.md

-- 👋 Hi, I’m @giocic2
+- 👋 Hi, I’m @giocic2, currently PhD Student in University of Perugia
-- 👀 I’m interested in electronics
+- 👀 I’m interested in electronics, more specifically in radar technologies

 <!---
 giocic2/giocic2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.